15 hours per week £7,199.40 to £7,870.20 Actual Salary

 Hand washing and sanitising will be encouraged on entering and exiting and regularly during group.
 Please don’t be offended if we approach you with a bottle of sanitiser!
 We also have our own cleaning procedures in place but will be encouraging you to be aware of cleaning any toys or equipment that your child uses, particularly if it has been near their mouth.

-Unfortunately, at this stage we are unable to offer soft play, parachute play or lunches/food.
-Please bring a water bottle for your child and a travel cup if you wish to make yourself a hot drink when you visit.
+We are offering lunch and snacks at groups.
 We will of course still be offering some fun craft activities and toys and our lovely staff will be available for chats and support and can’t wait to see you!

 Finally – we will all be responding to this new way of doing things in different ways and with different feelings.
 Please respect each other’s views and remember that children will be children!
 They will naturally want to play together, and we want to encourage this whilst also reducing the risk of spreading the virus in the best way possible.